 |ESSENTIAL FUNCTIONS: The following list was developed through a job analysis; however, it is not exhaustive and other duties may be required and assigned.
 A person with a disability which is covered by the ADA must be able to perform the essential functions of the job unaided or with the assistance of a reasonable accommodation.
 The list of essential functions is to be used as a starting point to determine essential functions for a specific position at a specific location at a specific time.
 The ADA was intended to be applied on a case-by-case basis with the understanding that one position may differ from another similar position.
 The performance of "non-essential functions" is not optional for employees not covered under the ADA.

-ESSENTIAL FUNCTION: Participates in Montgomery Fire Department Recruit School programs using MFD manuals, policies and procedures, maps, textbooks, etc. in order to learn general firefighting methods and techniques and meet Recruit School requirements for Firefighter eligibility status.
+ESSENTIAL FUNCTION: Participates in Montgomery Fire/Rescue Recruit School programs using MFR manuals, policies and procedures, maps, textbooks, etc. in order to learn general firefighting methods and techniques and meet Recruit School requirements for Firefighter eligibility status.

 Studies territory maps and conducts visual surveys of territory to become knowledgeable of assigned territory.